-7.10 Interrupt Latency
+8.10 Interrupt Latency

-Interrupt latency for the U74 Core Complex is four external_source_for_core_N_clock cycles, as counted by the number of cycles it takes from signaling of the interrupt to the hart to the first instruction fetch of the handler.
+Interrupt latency for the U74-MC Core Complex is four external_source_for_core_N_clock cycles, as counted by the number of cycles it takes from signaling of the interrupt to the hart to the first instruction fetch of the handler.

 Global interrupts routed through the PLIC incur additional latency of three clock cycles, where the PLIC is clocked by clock.
 This means that the total latency, in cycles, for a global interrupt is: $4 + 3 \times (external_source_for_core_N_clock Hz \div clock Hz)$.
-This is a best case cycle count and assumes the handler is cached.
+This is a best case cycle count and assumes the handler is cached or located in ITIM.
 It does not take into account additional latency from a peripheral source.

-7.11 Non-Maskable Interrupt
+8.11 Non-Maskable Interrupt